jeanslack/Videomass/Pages/Startup/Setup.md

 ## Setup

-In the setup window you can set some parameters that will be saved for the next program openings.
+In the setup dialog you can set some parameters that will be saved for the next program openings.
-Whenever you save these settings, the program must necessarily be restarted to make them effective.
+Whenever you save these settings the program must necessarily be restarted to make them effective.

 ------------------
 ### General (tab)